Tha Blue Carpet Treatment: Critical reception

 Tha Blue Carpet Treatment received generally positive reviews from music critics.
 The album maintained generally positive reviews with IGN calling it "one of Snoop's strongest efforts in a long time, with the beats, rhymes, and guests all complimenting the Doggfather with grand immediacy."
-It received a 4 out of 5 from Allhiphop.com, About.com and Allmusic.
+It received a 4 out of 5 from AllHipHop, About.com and AllMusic.
 Ryan Dombal for Entertainment Weekly wrote that "Blue Carpet finds him refocused and reunited with Dr. Dre on four tracks.
 The two get nostalgic on standout 'Imagine'." – Grade: B+ Vibe magazine wrote that "Tha Blue Carpet Treatment stands as a strong statement from a veteran still pushing his artistic boundaries."
 Blender wrote that the album is "A throwback to his trunk-rattling G-funk heyday." – Grade: 3.5 out of five stars.
 XXL wrote that "Snoop's lyrical fire seems resurrected, as he delivers arguably his most consistently scorching work post-Doggystyle."

 Christian Hoard for Rolling Stone wrote that Snoop's eighth LP doesn't do much to break the trend.
 The production is pretty hot, with high-def beats that range from tricked-out funk (Dr. Dre's "Boss's Life") to dark, tense bounce (the excellent Neptunes-produced "Vato").
 The radio-friendly ups—the R. Kelly feature "That's That Shit"—balance out brawny head-nodders like "Gangbangin 101."
 Snoop sounds great dropping streams of consonants on "Think About It," and few rappers could make a minimalist "Drop It Like It's Hot"-style cut like "Candy (Drippin' Like Water)" sound so singular.